banner

 }

-In the addDeviceLocked method, when the device connection event is triggered, the addDeviceLocked method is called, which will call the createDeviceLocked method to create the corresponding InputDevice, and then call its addEventHubDevice method to create the corresponding InputMapper and add it to the global map.
+In the addDeviceLocked method, when the device connection event is triggered, the addDeviceLocked method is called, which will call the createDeviceLocked method to create the corresponding InputDevice and add it to the global map.
+After creating the device, it will call its addEventHubDevice method to create the corresponding InputMapper and add it to the global map.

 void InputReader::addDeviceLocked(nsecs_t when, int32_t eventHubId) {